SmKou/super-galactic-age-calculator/README.md

 ## **Known Bugs**

-Please report any issues in using this template.
+Please report any issues in using this app.

 ## **License**